cferdinandi/petfinderAPI4everybody/README.md

 ## How to Contribute

 In lieu of a formal style guide, take care to maintain the existing coding style.
-Don't forget to update the version number, the changelog (in the `readme.md` file), and when applicable, the documentation.
+Please apply fixes to both the development and production code.
+Don't forget to update the version number, and when applicable, the documentation.